 Round Rock Honey beekeeping instructors are known for their commitment to teaching sustainable beekeeping practices in addition to using a local, "organic", approach to maintaining hives.
 Our instructors all have significant beekeeping backgrounds and will ensure that every student leaves our class with the most rewarding learning experience possible.
 If you have questions or comments concerning one of our instructors, please send your e-mail to firstname.lastname@example.org and include the name of the instructor you are inquiring about.

-Classes are held on Saturday's or Sunday's(Redwood City), and classes usually begin at 10am or 1pm.
+Classes are usually held on either Saturday's or Sunday's.
+The classes usually begin around 9 or 10am.
 Our class is approximately 3 hours long.
 Please check out our calendar on here for the most up-to-date schedule and availability for each location.
 Classes are held year-round but weather is always taken into consideration.

 + WHAT TO WEAR